 self-gratification - the act of pleasing or satisfying oneself, especially the gratifying of one's own impulses, needs, or desires.
 Source

-A form of self-gratification worth highlighting is delayed gratification, or otherwise the ability to restrain oneself from immediate indulgence in exchange for a later reward.
-Delayed gratification also happens to be a highly useful skill for increasing your net worth.
+Delayed gratification is actually a form of self-gratification.
+It is the ability to restrain oneself from immediate indulgence in exchange for a later reward.
+Delayed gratification also happens to be a highly useful tool for increasing your net worth.

 The concept of delayed gratification is simple: instead of immediately indulging yourself for a reward (instant gratification), the temptation is resisted in an effort to attain a future reward.